slicnic/phase-2-project/README.md

 # Phase 2 Project

 # Project Pitch
-Tool to add un-housed dogs to an adoption databases.
+Tool to add un-housed animals to an adoption databases.

 # User Stories